 Reason#6: Great diversity-4 out of ten non-Anglo (multiethnic)

 Hispanic, African American, Korean, Chinese, Iraqis, Iranian, Burmese, Nepalese, Jewish, Asian Indian, Pakistani, Filipino, Russian, Romanian, Ukrainian and many others from multiple background came to be part of this conference.
 According to Send conference registration, over 1,500 people registered were from non-Anglo background, the multiethnic community representing about 35.7% of the total registration.
 That's very encouraging since this is reflective of the reality of the mission field population.
 We are still a long way to go in reaching the increasing number of multiethnic people in our neighborhoods but this is an encouraging sign that the ethnic participation in the mission force that is focusing on making disciples and reaching people for the glory of God is growing.

 To be precise a total of 4,275 people registered for the conference and came to be trained how to reach lost people and making disciples, fulfilling the Great Commission for the glory of God.
 To reach millions of lost people and plant thousands of new churches there is a need of a great number of partner churches and leaders who are not afraid of this challenge but march forward into the darkness with the torch of the gospel for the gospel is the power of God unto salvation to everyone that believes, to the Jew first and also to the Gentiles.

-Mark Hobafcovich, North American Mission Board of the Southern Baptist Convention.
-The North American Mission Board is the domestic mission agency of SBC with mission responsibility in the United States and Canada with headquarters in Alpharetta (Atlanta), Georgia.
+Mark Hobafcovich, serves at the North American Mission Board (NAMB) of the Southern Baptist Convention (SBC).
+NAMB is the domestic mission agency of SBC with mission responsibility in the United States and Canada with headquarters in suburban Atlanta, Georgia.
 Mark can be reached at: email: firstname.lastname@example.org; twitter: @JohnMarkGlobal